Consigliere-codie/ToDo-App/README.md

-# To-Do App
+# To-Do List

-A simple To-Do List app where users can add, mark complete, and delete tasks.
+A simple and stylish To-Do List web app built with HTML, CSS, and JavaScript.
+Tasks are saved in browser localStorage.

-Tech: HTML, CSS, JavaScript
+## Features
+- Add tasks
+- Remove tasks
+- Tasks saved automatically
+- Responsive and modern design